“Cutting turf” is plotting canvassing routes for campaign workers to knock on doors.

 In modern campaigns, mapping software is used to suggest “turfs” based on the count of voters in each or sometimes based on geography or neighborhood.

-The goal is to create a turf that is easily walkable for volunteers out knocking doors.
+The goal is to create a turf that is easily walkable for volunteers out knocking doors and handing out push cards.

 Campaigns have coined the term “flake rate” to monitor the percentage of volunteers that sign up to canvas voters but end up not participating.